-The Spingarn Medal is a gold medal created by Joel Elias Spingarn in 1914, who was one of the founding members of the National Association for the Advancement of Colored People (NAACP), its second president, and chairman of its board from 1913 until his death.
+The Spingarn Medal is a gold medal created in 1914 by Joel Elias Spingarn, who was one of the founding members of the National Association for the Advancement of Colored People (NAACP), its second president, and chairman of its board from 1913 until his death.

 Joel Spingarn